65 Smart Wedding Budget Tips to Save Money on Your Big Day

 Find a wedding venue that can accommodate both your ceremony and reception.
 Choosing a dual-purpose venue will save you on transportation between spots, as well as decorations in two different locations.

 Have a big backyard?
 Does someone in your family have some open land?
 Consider hosting an at-home wedding.
 Even with bringing in items like a tent, tables, chairs, etc you could still come out spending less by having a backyard wedding.
 Just be sure to crunch all the numbers!

 34. Consider having a destination wedding.

 One way that you could cut costs is by hosting a very intimate destination wedding.
 Fewer of your guests will be likely to attend if you plan an international wedding, and you can basically have an extended honeymoon.
 Win-win!

+Your whole wedding budget, no matter where you’re hosting your event, will need to include ceremony and reception seating, tables, and more.
 When considering all-inclusive venues vs raw spaces, you’ll want to add up every line item to be able to accurately compare apples to apples.
 Be sure to get thorough quotes from several companies to make the best choice.

 Saturdays are the most popular days for weddings, so you can save big by choosing a mid-week wedding date.
 Even a Friday or Sunday could yield big savings, so don’t overlook those other dates if you need to cut costs.

 37. Think outside the box for wedding catering.

 Feeding your guests will take up a hefty chunk of your wedding reception budget, so finding affordable food is key.
 What better way to create a memorable wedding experience than with a unique meal?
 Think outside the box for your catering– who doesn’t love a food truck, taco bar, pig roast, or shrimp boil?
 Not only will it be delicious but your guests will never forget it!